The effect of substrate waviness on random sequential adsorption packing properties: Introduction

 \section{Introduction}

-The study of adsorption and deposition of various molecules at solid or liquid interfaces is of major significance for both: fundamental and applied sciences.
-The first case allows determining the adsorbate's physical properties, such as its shape or charge distribution and the details of interactions binding a molecule to the interface.
-On the other hand, some specific properties of adsorption monolayers are used in material, food and medical sciences, pharmaceutical and cosmetic industries.
-For example, adsorption phenomena are involved in blood coagulation, artificial organ failure, plaque formation, inflammatory response, fouling of contact lenses, ultrafiltration, and are used in membrane filtration units.
+The study of adsorption and deposition of various molecules on to solid or liquid interfaces is of major significance for both fundamental and applied sciences.
+It contributes to the first by allowing to determine adsorbate physical properties, such as its shape or charge distribution, and explore in detail the course of interactions binding a molecule to an interface.
+On the other hand, certain specific properties of adsorption monolayers may be applied directly in material, food and medical sciences as well as in pharmaceutical and cosmetic industries.
+For example, adsorption phenomena are involved in blood coagulation, artificial organ failure, plaque formation, inflammatory response, fouling of contact lenses, ultrafiltration, and are utilised in membrane filtration units.
 Controlled deposition on various surfaces is a prerequisite of efficient separation and purification by chromatography, gel electrophoresis, filtration, biosensing, bioreactors, immunological assays, etc. \cite{Adamczyk2006, Dabrowski2001, Adamczyk2012}.

-A lot of experimental interest focuses on the adsorption on flat surfaces e.g., mica \cite{Wasilewska2011, Fitzpatrick1992}.
+Numerous experiments focus on the adsorption on flat surfaces e.g., mica \cite{Wasilewska2011, Fitzpatrick1992}.
 However, there are many systems where deposition occurs on patterned, rough, or curved surfaces \cite{Pfeifer1989, Li2002, Herminghaus2012,Memet2019}.
 Results of these studies show that the character of an interface can significantly modify adsorption layers properties.
-Likewise, in numerical modelling of such processes, new methods should be used to simulate molecules' deposition effectively \cite{Chen2017}.
+Likewise, in numerical modelling of such processes, new methods should be used to simulate molecules deposition effectively \cite{Chen2017}.